Utopia Avenue: Reception

-At the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, the novel received a cumulative "Positive" rating based on 25 reviews: 10 "Rave" reviews, 9 "Positive" reviews, 4 "Mixed" reviews, and 2 "Pan" reviews.

 Writing for The Guardian, author Sarah Perry praised Mitchell's "consciously easeful and frictionless" prose.

 In its starred review, Kirkus Reviews praised Utopia Avenue for its detail and realism, calling it Mitchell's most "realistic" novel since Black Swan Green (2006).

 Publishers Weekly gave the novel a rave review, calling it "Mitchell at his best".

 Writing for The New Yorker, writer Jonathan Dee felt the novel's "authenticity" was diminished by Mitchell's musical descriptions and undermined by unrealistic dialogue from the cameo characters.
 Ben Yagoda draws attention to a number of cases where American characters implausibly use expressions found only in British English.